Huegoxaga/notes/visualization/unity.md

   - Or select and press `CTRL`, then drag the selected object
 - Press `CTRL+P` to Enter / Exit Play mode

-### Inspector
+### Inspector Components

-- Each component in the Inspector window is a class
+- Inspector window contains a group of components for the selected game object
+  - Script is also a component of an object
 - Any configuration completed in the inspector window can be changed in the scripts as object properties
   - Utlizing the inspector panel instead of coding can speed up the workflow
 - `Rigidbody` - It adds physics to an object